tinoryj/tinoryj.github.io/_posts/2020-04-18-Note-Wu2019Wormhole.md

 ## Why

-Problems with current index for in-memory data management systems (e.g., Key-value store):
+Problems with the current index for in-memory data management systems (e.g., Key-value store):

 * Unordered indexes - Hash Table:
     * Point search with O(1) time
-    * Cannot be used when require range queries
+    * Cannot be used when requiring range queries
 * Ordered indexes - B+ Tree & Skip List:
     * Point search with O(log N) time, where N is number of keys in an index
     * Support range queries